Intensely Private Melania Trump Reportedly Miserable In Role As First Lady

 — deathandtaxes (@DeathAndTaxes) February 15, 2017

 A clip of the Inauguration Day interaction between Donald and Melania Trump quickly went viral, and the hashtag #FreeMelania was born.
-Many took to social media to share their thoughts on the disturbing footage, and Melania was likened to a hostage, a fairy tale princess kept locked in a tower, a domestic violence victim and worse.
+Many took to social media to share their thoughts on the disturbing footage, and Melania was likened to a hostage, a fairy tale princess kept locked in a tower, a domestic violence victim, and worse.

-Now, as US Weekly reports, it appears that Melania Trump feels something like a hostage in her new role.
-According to family friend Phillip Bloch, Melania never envisioned or desire this kind of life for herself.
-Often described as “deeply private,” Melania Trump is said to be feeling very overwhelmed in her new role as First Lady.
+Now, as Us Weekly reports, it’s now rumored that Melania Trump feels something like a hostage in her new role.
+According to family friend Phillip Bloch, Melania never envisioned or desired this kind of life for herself.
+Often described as “deeply private,” Melania Trump is said to be feeling very overwhelmed in her new role as first lady.

 “This life wasn’t her dream.
 It was Donald’s.
 Truthfully, it’s a lot to cope with.”

 Even after her husband’s inauguration, Melania Trump has been feeling the backlash of his controversial and divisive presidency.
 VogueMagazine faced a boycott after its editor announced that Melania (who has graced the magazine’s cover in the past) would likely be appearing on the cover sometime in the future.
-Melania has also been publicly accused of trying to make money off of her new role as First Lady as a result of her libel suit against Daily Mail.
-In filing documents, Mrs. Trump claimed that the escort story harmed her “unique, once-in-a-lifetime opportunity … to launch a broad-based commercial brand.
+Melania has also been publicly accused of trying to make money off of her new role as first lady as a result of her libel suit against Daily Mail.
+In filing documents, Mrs. Trump claimed that the escort story harmed her “unique, once-in-a-lifetime opportunity … to launch a broad-based commercial brand.”

 ‘She is miserable’: Melania Trump reportedly unhappy with new role as First Lady https://t.co/8yEpYWuvE3 pic.twitter.com/bUtOVzOXhG